RTEMS/rtems-docs/user/tools/tester.rst

     gdb: listening on port 1234

-Now open another terminal and issue the command:
+Now open another terminal and issue the following command:

 .. code-block:: none